Unity-Technologies/com.unity.multiplayer.docs/docs/shared/_create_spawn_for_player.md

   :::tip
   We remove **Player**, because we will be using the built-in functionality of the NetworkManager to spawn the player.
 Doing so will make the NetworkManager spawn a player object for each connecting client and automatically give that client ownership over their player object.

-  If you do not remove **Player**, a player object will exist at scene load that doesn't react with the NetworkManager.
+  If you don't remove **Player**, a player object will exist at scene load that doesn't react with the NetworkManager.
   :::
 1. Select your `NetworkManager` object from the **Hierarchy** tab.
 2. Go to the **Inspector** tab > **NetworkManager** component > **NetworkPrefabs**.